CSI-Salvatore-Altieri/CSI-Python-2021/Modules/Module1/Module1.md

 What is the difference between Git and GitHub?

- - Answer:
+ - Answer: The difference is that Git is a version control system that lets you manage and keep track of your source code history, while GitHub is a cloud-based hosting service that lets you manage Git repositories

 What is the difference between a git commit and a git push?

- - Answer:
+ - Answer: The difference is that Git commit puts your changes into your local repo, while Git push sends your changes to the remote location

 What is the difference between a pull, and an upstream pull?

- - Answer:
+ - Answer: The difference is that pull is used to update the local version of a repository from a remote location, while an upstream pull is when you clone the repository

 What part of these instructions was unclear or incomplete?

- - Answer:
+ - Answer: None

 Type down any class notes below this sentence: